Water Polo Ball

 Teams are ranked using a 'Win Ratio' (WR).
 This ratio is the total number of points for a team, divided by the total number of points available.
 For example, if Team A had played ten games, they would have a potential 30 points (10 wins @ 3 points per win).
 If they had 27 points, then their WR would be 27/30, or 90%.

-In the case of two teams on the same WR in deciding a semi final or grand final draw (e.g. Team A and Team B both on 90%), the winner will be the team that won the game between Team A and Team B.
+If, in the case that two teams are on the same WR, difference, for and against (e.g. Team A and Team B both on 90%, a difference of 108, for of 120 and against of 12) - and a decision must be reached to schedule a semi final or grand final draw, the winner will be the team that won the game between Team A and Team B.

 What's the difference between a forced loss and a forfeit?